 Water hardness x sodium added per gallon / 16 (cups in a gallon) = amount of sodium in one 8-ounce glass.

 For example, if you had a water hardness of 11 GPG and you added 30 mg of sodium per gallon, the calculation would look like this:

 11 x 30/ 16 = 20.6 mg sodium/ cup

 This guide should have answered the question: “Why does my water taste salty?”
 But perhaps you’d rather not drink even trace amounts of sodium in your water.
 You might also have a medical condition that requires you to restrict your sodium intake where possible.

 In this case, you’d benefit from adding potassium chloride to your hard water softener instead of sodium.
 Potassium chloride is almost entirely salt-free.

-An alternative is to filter your softened water before you drink it.
-Utilizing a water filter pitcher is an easy way to achieve this.
+An alternative is to filter your softened water to remove excess sodium before you drink it.
+Utilizing a reverse osmosis system is the best way to achieve this.
 As an added bonus, the filter will remove additional contaminants like chlorine and lead.

-A final option is to use a reverse osmosis unit instead of a softener.
+A final option is to use a reverse osmosis unit as the final point of use for drinking water after the softener.
+Depending on your hardness you could opt to use a reverse osmosis instead of a softener as well.
 Reverse osmosis systems are typically just as effective as water softeners at removing calcium and magnesium.
 However, if you have particularly hard water, reverse osmosis may not be suitable, as the high mineral content could damage the RO membrane.